 FIs that require a customer to use a specific deposit slip when making deposits in OTCnet must make sure their local branches are aware of those deposit slips.

-The OTCnet training program offers users several tools to successfully learn the OTCnet System.
-These tools include a user-friendly web-based training (WBT) and paper-based resources that are available for agencies and financial institutions to use at any time.
+The OTCnet training program offers users products and tools to successfully learn the OTCnet system including a user-friendly web-based training (WBT) and paper-based resources that are available for agencies and financial institutions to use at any time.

-- Printable Job Aids (PJAs) that provide step-by-step instructions for performing specific tasks
+- Printable Job Aids (PJAs) that provide step-by-step instructions with screenshots and application tips for performing specific tasks.

 The System Requirements are updated as the system evolves and as testing progresses.
 Normally, the System Requirements document is updated with each OTCnet release.